Wolf480pl/wolf480pl.github.com/_posts/2015-08-12-prometheus-secureboot.md

 categories: prometheus setup
 tags: secureboot secure boot uefi linux trust
 ---
-As I said in the previous post, Prometheus came with Win8, which means it has UEFI with SecureBoot enabled by default.
+As I said in the [previous post][meet-prometheus], Prometheus came with Win8, which means it has UEFI with SecureBoot enabled by default.
 It means it will refuse to boot anything it doesn't trust, like a linux installation liveCD/liveUSB.

 ### Why SecureBoot is not evil